 Hollow Knight is simultaneous one the of the best Metroidvania and map reading games I’ve ever played.
 It makes everything feel effortless and easy, while at the same time having some of the most challenging boss fights you’ll find anywhere.
 If you haven’t picked up Hollow Knight yet and any of this sounds even remotely interesting, then don’t wait for a waypoint, grab yourself a copy.

 Thank you so much for reading.
 This one took a while and hopefully I’ve articulated one of the reasons why I love Hollow Knight.
-If you want more video games, then why not watch my video on why I think Red Dead Redemption 2 should have been a walking sim.
-Or if you want some board games, then George did a great review of Mini Rails.
+If you want more video games, then why not read Gav’s article on Necrobarista.
+Or if you want some books, then read my recent review of Tales of Heresy.

 Here are our standard plugs: our Amazon affiliate link to give us a little kickback on purchases, and our Ko-Fi, if you’re an extraordinarily kind human and want to directly chuck us some money.
 You can follow me on Twitter at @NevadaDru, and the site’s at, @bitspluspieces.

 I don’t think I can recommend a game more highly than Hollow Knight, if it came out this year it would definitely be my game of the year.